Communication Disorders (Deaf, Hard of Hearing, Speech)

 - Tutor Referral

 Requests for interpreting service for University sponsored events outside the classroom should be made separately on an as-needed basis and should be done as far in advance as possible, preferably a week or more.
-Every effort will be made to fill all legitimate interpreting requests, given the availability of qualified interpreters in the area.
+Every effort will be made to fill interpreting requests, given the availability of qualified interpreters in the area.

 When students are going to be absent from class, it is their responsibility to cancel an interpreter or classroom captioning service in advance.
 Repeated failure to do so, except in an unexpected emergency, can result in termination of the student's interpreting service.
 Interpreters and captionists have permission to leave class after fifteen minutes when the student is late or does not show up for class, although they must be paid for the full class period for which they are under contract.
 Interpreting and classroom captioning services are expensive and students are expected to act responsibly by making timely cancellations when necessary.